arangodb/docs/3.10/http/tasks.md

 ---
 layout: default
 description: >-
-  The HTTP API for tasks lets you can manage the periodic execution of server-side JavaScript code
+  The HTTP API for tasks lets you can manage the periodic or timed execution of server-side JavaScript code
 ---
 # HTTP interface for tasks